Cyfrin/8-vault-guardians-audit/audit-data/2023-11-01-vault-guardians.md

 ```

 **Impact:** This results in either of the following happening:
-- A node sees this transaction in the mempool, pulls a flashloan and swaps on Uniswap to tank the price, resulting in the protocol executing a bad swap
+- Anyone (e.g., a frontrunning bot) sees this transaction in the mempool, pulls a flashloan and swaps on Uniswap to tank the price before the swap happens, resulting in the protocol executing the swap at an unfavorable rate.
-- Due to the lack of a deadline, the node who gets this transaction could hold the transaction till they are able to profit from the gaurenteed swap
+- Due to the lack of a deadline, the node who gets this transaction could hold the transaction until they are able to profit from the guaranteed swap.

 **Proof of Concept:**

 1. User calls `VaultShares::deposit` with a vault that has a Uniswap allocation.
-   1. This calls `_uniswapInvest` for a user to invest into Uniswap, and calls `swapExactTokensForTokens`.
+   1. This calls `_uniswapInvest` for a user to invest into Uniswap, and calls the router's `swapExactTokensForTokens` function.
 2. In the mempool, a malicious user could:
    1. Hold onto this transaction which makes the Uniswap swap
    2. Take a flashloan out
    3. Make a major swap on Uniswap, greatly changing the price of the assets
-   4. Execute the transaction that was being held, giving the protocol as little funds back as possible due to the `0` `amountOutMin` value
+   4. Execute the transaction that was being held, giving the protocol as little funds back as possible due to the `amountOutMin` value set to 0.

 This could potentially allow malicious MEV users and frontrunners to drain balances.